Transportation Statistics

 Sustainable Development Indicators Website (www.sdi.gov) provides information on various environmental and sustainable development statistics available in the U.S., much of which are provided by federal government agencies.

-STI (2008), Sustainable Transportation Indicators: A Recommended Program To Define A Standard Set of Indicators For Sustainable Transportation Planning, Sustainable Transportation Indicators Subcommittee (ADD40 [1]), Transportation Research Board (www.trb.org); at www.vtpi.org/sustain/sti.pdf.
+STI (2008), Sustainable Transportation Indicators: A Recommended Program to Define a Standard Set of Indicators for Sustainable Transportation Planning, Sustainable Transportation Indicators Subcommittee (ADD40 [1]), Transportation Research Board (www.trb.org); at www.vtpi.org/sustain/sti.pdf.

 TCRP (2002), Characteristics of Urban Transportation Systems, TCRP Report 73, Transportation Research Board, Federal Transit Administration (http://www4.trb.org), at http://www4.trb.org/trb/onlinepubs.nsf/web/TCRP_Reports.